pandaboi612/blooket-hacks-1/README.md

 ## Acknowledgements

  - I am NOT responsible for any actions taken on your account for using this hack.
+ - Always use this with care, know there is a chance of getting banned.
  - Follow the [license](https://github.com/Jude-Gideon/Blooket/blob/main/LICENSE) when forking this repo.
 ## Support